 - A CTA to fill the cart;

-- Frequently or recently viewed/purchased products.
-Personalize the shopping experience and display what customers may like.
+- Frequently or recently viewed/purchased relevant products.
+Personalize the shopping cart experience and display what customers may like.

 3.9 Keeping Elements from Other Website Pages

 - Displaying related products.
-We consider adding cross-selling opportunities as more of an advantage for your sales and cart UX.
+We consider adding shopping cart recommendations as more of an advantage for your sales and cart UX.
 You can make this section on a full cart page or a pop-up.

-- Providing a live chat functionality to assist clients in case of a problem.
+- Providing a live chat functionality to assist customers in case of a problem.
 You can also leave contact details as an alternative to a live chat.

 In the meantime, we recommend removing unnecessary buttons and sections users can easily find on other pages.
 One such example is return and refund policies and FAQs.
 Visitors can read it on the product page, so don’t make special sections concerning return policies in the cart.
 Place these links in the footer and open them in a pop-up on mobile.